Doctorlink is an online tool that connects to NHS clinical systems to enable you to:

 Video and Call recordings will be managed in the same way as all other personal information processed by us in line with current legislation.

-If we contact you or if you contact us to provide feedback on the services we provide, we may store your contact details and any other information you provide to us during the feedback.
+If we contact you or if you contact us to provide feedback on our products or support functions, we may store your contact details and any other information you provide to us during the feedback.

 How will we use the information we collect about you?